Thomas Szasz, The Most Revolutionary Psychiatrist

 He began by criticizing what most consider the bible of psychiatry, the Diagnostic and Statistical Manual of Mental Disorders, or the DSM.
 This manual contains descriptions of all the different types of mental illness, according to the American Psychiatric Association.
 It also classifies, defines, and recommends treatments for the disorders.

 The DSM included “disorders” such as homosexuality, divorce, crime, and many others.
 This is laughable, as this manual is used to treat millions of people all over the world.
 Thomas Szasz strongly criticized this manual.
-In fact, the thought it had no scientific basis at all.
+In fact, he thought it had no scientific basis at all.

 Psychiatry as a form of social control